Institute for Policy Integrity: Overview and history

-The Institute for Policy Integrity was founded in 2008 to pursue research and advocacy related to the principles outlined by Richard Revesz and Michael Livermore in their book, Retaking Rationality: How Cost-Benefit Analysis Can Better Protect the Environment and Our Health.
+The Institute for Policy Integrity was founded in 2008 by Richard Revesz and Michael A. Livermore to pursue research and advocacy related to the principles outlined in their book, Retaking Rationality: How Cost-Benefit Analysis Can Better Protect the Environment and Our Health.
 Policy Integrity advocates for the use of cost-benefit analysis in designing regulations on energy and climate issues, consumer protection, and public health.

 Policy Integrity submits amicus briefs, public comments, and expert testimony in court cases and legal proceedings.

-Staff members also regularly author reports, policy briefs, academic articles, and op-eds.
+A staff of roughly 25 lawyers, economists, and other staff members regularly author reports, policy briefs, academic articles, and op-eds.

-Richard Revesz, the AnBryce Professor of Law and Dean Emeritus at NYU Law School, directs the institute, which employs roughly 20 lawyers, economists, and other staff members.
+Poicy Integrity is led by Richard Revesz, the AnBryce Professor of Law and Dean Emeritus at NYU Law School.
+Revesz took a temporary leave of absence in 2023-2025 to serve as administrator of the White House Office of Information and Regulatory Affairs.
+The executive director is Don Goodson.

 Ongoing work

 Policy Integrity has consistently supported the use of the Social Cost of Carbon (SCC) to monetize and weigh the impacts of carbon pollution.
-The institute frequently collaborates with non-governmental organizations, such as the Environmental Defense Fund and the Union of Concerned Scientists, to advocate for the proper application of SCC metrics in federal agency regulatory impact analyses and environmental reviews, as well as in relevant and state policymaking processes.
+The institute frequently collaborates with non-governmental organizations to advocate for the proper application of SCC metrics in federal agency regulatory impact analyses and environmental reviews, as well as in relevant and state policymaking processes.

 Policy Integrity regularly engages in research and advocacy on electricity policy.
 The institute has published reports on issues related to transmission, grid resilience, and the deployment and compensation of distributed energy resources.
 It has also engaged in state energy policy proceedings around the country and advocated before the Federal Energy Regulatory Commission and the Department of Energy.

 Policy Integrity has been involved in efforts to reform federal natural resource leasing programs.
 It frequently participates in Department of the Interior regulatory proceedings, pushing for proper consideration of climate impacts and alternate use options for public lands, such as recreation, conservation, and renewable energy production.

 In 2018, Policy Integrity launched a resource tracking the outcomes of legal challenges to Trump administration policy changes.
 The New York Times, The Washington Post, The Wall Street Journal, and several other publications have regularly cited the resource.

-Policy Integrity has also produced extensive research and advocacy related to federal vehicle emissions standards, deregulation during the Covid-19 pandemic, healthcare protections, and other policy issues.
+Policy Integrity has also produced extensive research and advocacy related to federal vehicle emissions standards, deregulation during the COVID-19 pandemic, healthcare protections, and other policy issues.